 Figure 13.
 Adsorption kinetics of Salmonella on Saponite and Sap-PCH.
 The three treatments are: control (grey line), Saponite (blue line) and Saponite-PCH (orange line).

 3.2.3.
 Adsorption of Salmonella on sepiolite and Sep-PCH

-Figure 14 and Table 2 show the kynetics of adsorption of Salmonella in the natural sepiolite and in sepiolite-PCH in terms of absorbance and concentration (CFU/ml).
-In both cases, the major adsorption of Salmonella occurs within the first hour of contact and it occurs in the external surface since the size of Salmonella units (2 µm in length and 0.5 µm in diameter) is higher than the structural channels of sepiolite, which cross section size is 10.6 Å x 3.7 Å. In natural sepiolite (blue line), these values go from 1.034 to 0.7 approximately (Fig. 14a).
+Figure 14 and Table 2 show the kinetics of adsorption of Salmonella in the natural sepiolite and in sepiolite-PCH in terms of absorbance and concentration (CFU/ml).
+In both cases, the major adsorption of Salmonella occurs within the first hour of contact and it occurs in the external surface since the size of Salmonella units (2 µm in length and 0.5 µm in diameter) is higher than the structural channels of sepiolite, whose cross section size is 10.6 Å x 3.7 Å. In natural sepiolite (blue line), these values go from 1.034 to 0.7 approximately (Fig. 14a).
 This decrease in absorbance means a decrease in concentration from 106.09 to 105.672 (Fig. 14b).
-In this contact time sepiolite adsorb the 61.8 % of Salmonella present in the water.
+In this contact time sepiolite adsorb the 61.8 % of Salmonella present in water.
 On the other hand, at this contact time, the amount of Salmonella absorbed in the sepiolite-PCH is noticeably higher.
-In this case, with sepiolite-PCH as sorbent, the absorbance of Salmonella decreases from 1.034 to 0.395 indicating a decrease in the concentration from 106.09 to 105.193 CFU mL-1.
-Sepiolite-PCH removes the 87.3 % of Salmonella units in the first hour of adsorption.
+In this case, with sepiolite-PCH as sorbent, the absorbance of Salmonella decreases from 1.034 to 0.395, indicating a decrease in the concentration from 106.09 to 105.193 CFU mL-1.
+Sepiolite-PCH removes 87.3 % of Salmonella units in the first hour of adsorption.
 After that, no additional adsorption of Salmonella is observed in both cases.
 Nevertheless, there is a negligible increase in the units of this bacteria, in the second and third hour of contact, suggesting desorption of a small amount of them from the external surfaces of sepiolite and sepiolite-PCH.
-In any case, the values remain practically constant after the first hour.
+In any case, values remain practically constant after the first hour.
 These results indicate that the amount of adsorbed Salmonella in sepiolite is higher than that adsorbed in montmorillonite but smaller than the observed in saponite.